Prefer a hard-copy version of this safari packing list which you are able to print off? Download our interactive PDF packing list here.

 Please also note that if your safari is longer than 12 days - and if you will have a laundry service available on your safari - that you should only take the recommended number of items for a 12-day safari or you will run out of space in your safari luggage.

-Comprehensive Tailor-made Safari Packing List & Safari Advice - for your safari: This is the ultimate safari packing list and we believe offers the best response to the frequently repeated question "What should I pack for my safari to Kenya, Tanzania, Rwanda, Uganda, Mozambique, Zambia, Namibia, Botswana, Zimbabwe, and South Africa".
+Comprehensive Tailor-Made Safari Packing List & Safari Advice - for your safari: This is the ultimate safari packing list and we believe offers the best response to the frequently repeated question "What should I pack for my safari to Kenya, Tanzania, Rwanda, Uganda, Mozambique, Zambia, Namibia, Botswana, Zimbabwe, and South Africa".
 This safari packing list has been a decade in the making.
 Why do we spend so much time thinking through and creating our safari packing lists to ensure that they are the best out there?
 In a sentence: we are dedicated to ensuring that you have the most incredible time on safari and packing the right safari clothing, safari luggage, safari binoculars, and all the other important safari accessories is key to this.

 This is the new version of our general safari packing list and it is a list of the essential safari clothing and supplies which you should not leave home without.
-The list has been made by our safari packing list experts to ensure that you pack the correct safari clothing and gear for just about all types of safaris: game drive safaris, walking safaris, canoe or paddling safari, horse safaris (don't forget your riding gear if not provided by the camp), and gorilla safaris & mountain trekking.
+The list has been made by our safari packing list experts to ensure that you pack the correct safari clothing and gear for just about all types of safaris: game drive safaris, walking safaris, canoe or paddling safaris, horse safaris (don't forget your riding gear if not provided by the camp), and gorilla safaris & mountain trekking.

 As a general introduction to the safari experience, most safaris start early in the morning and will be on open safari vehicles with little protection from wind and rain.
 The rule of thumb is to dress in layers for all activities.
 For more in-depth information on what to pack for your safari - and why - we recommend that you read through our safari clothing advice, safari luggage advice, safari binocular advice, and our safari accessories advice pages.